gracelang/language/spec.md

 `try() catch()` …` catch()` `finally()` construct, whether or not an exception is raised, or one of the `catch` blocks returns.

-Finally clause can return early, either with by executing a `return`, or by raising an exception.
+Finally clauses can return early, either by executing a `return`, or by raising an exception.
 In such a situation, any prior `return` or raised exception is silently dropped.